diegotty/obsidian_vault/year 3, semester 1/cybersecurity/01 - introduction to computer security.md

 the property that certain records or transactions not to be attributable to any individual

 the tools used to guarantee anonimity are:
-- **aggregation**: combining dat from many individuals, so that disclosed sums or averages cannot be tied to any individual
+- **aggregation**: combining data from many individuals, so that disclosed sums or averages cannot be tied to any individual
 - **mixing**: intertwining of transactions, information or communications in a way that cannot be traced to any individual
 - **proxies**: trusted agents that are willing to engage in actions for an individual in a way that cannot be traced back to that person
 - **pseudonyms**: fictional identities, that can fill in for real identities in communication, but known only to a trusted entity